bitfox-git/bitfox-git.github.io/pages/home.md

 title: "Bitfox"
 description: "A family of technical experts.
 Changing the world bit by bit."
 header_transparent: true
-meta_title: Bitfox - A little bit of everything.
+meta_title: "Bitfox - A little bit of everything."

 hero:
   enabled: true